mfukar/mfukar.github.com/_posts/2013-05-07-Hufflepuff.md

   **Huff**-le-**puff**?
 + Exhibit F: Cedric Diggory seemed, and indeed acted, like he was high most of the time.
-I mean you have to have been high to think opening an egg inside of a bath was a good idea.
+I mean you have to have been high to think opening an egg inside of a bath was a good idea, even if you were taking somebody else's advice.
-+ On a related but not directly linked note, Hufflepuffs are particularly good finders - it is not made clear if house membership somehow leads to or develops this aptitude.
++ On another but not related note, Hufflepuffs are particularly good finders - it is not made clear if house membership somehow leads to or develops this aptitude.
 Likewise, it is undoubtedly certain that Slytherins prefer cocaine; I am studying the possibility that Gryffindors, with their reckless and fearless attitude, are fans of Adderall or a related substance.

 That is all.